 Today, Senegalese civil society is strong and capable of defending human rights and the interests of the most vulnerable local populations, especially those in rural areas.
-The advocacy of Senegalese NGOs resulted in Senegal joining the Extractive Industries Transparency Initiative (www.eiti.org) in 2013; Senegal is one of the world’s leading producers of phosphate rock and a producer of gold and industrial limestone.
-Senegal expects also gas and oil production, following significant discoveries offshore in 2015.
+The advocacy of Senegalese NGOs resulted in Senegal joining the Extractive Industries Transparency Initiative in 2013.
+Senegal is one of the world’s leading producers of phosphate rock and a producer of gold and industrial limestone.
+Senegal also plans to engage in gas and oil production, following significant discoveries offshore in recent years.

-Senegalese civil society is governed by a generally favorable legal framework.
+Senegalese civil society is regulated by a generally favorable legal framework.
 Organizations carry out their activities freely so long as they respect the laws and regulations in force.
 A large number of NGOs have registered with the Ministry of the Interior, but many unregistered organizations are also active.
 NGOs are defined as “non-profit private associations or organizations whose goal is to offer support to development in Senegal and that are accepted in this capacity by the government.”
-They are governed by the Civil and Commercial Obligations Code (CCOC) and Decrees No. 96-103 and No. 2015-145.
-Decree No. 2015-145 emphasizes NGO compliance with reporting procedures and the prerogative of the Government to control the funding sources of their interventions.
+They are regulated by the Civil and Commercial Obligations Code (CCOC) and Decrees No. 96-03 and No. 2015-145.

 |Type of Government||Federal Republic|